mattbasta/client-performance-handbook/manuscript/07-JavaScript.md

 ![Comparison of typed arrays vs. plain arrays](images/typed_array_perf_comparison.png)

-The performance of typed arrays is almost double that of plan arrays[^jsperf_typed_arrays]!
+The performance of typed arrays is almost double that of plan arrays in Firefox and Chrome[^jsperf_typed_arrays]!
 This happens for a few reasons:

 [^jsperf_typed_arrays]: http://jsperf.com/find-common-color